ohmp/james-project/src/adr/0025-cassandra-blob-store-cache.md

  - Mailbox message body are expected to have sizes ranging from small to big but are unfrequently accessed
  - DeletedMessageVault message headers are expected to be small and unfrequently accessed

-The access pattern of some of these kind of blobs do not fit Object Storage caracteristics: good at storing big blobs, but it induces high latencies for reading small blobs.
+The access pattern of some of these kind of blobs does not fit Object Storage characteristics: good at storing big blobs, but it induces high latencies for reading small blobs.

-This get's some operations slow (for instance IMAP FETCH headers, or listing JMAP messages).
+This gets some operations slow (for instance IMAP FETCH headers, or listing JMAP messages).

 ## Decision

-We need to implement a write through cache to decrease the amount of object read from object storage.
+We need to implement a write through cache to decrease the amount of objects read from object storage.

 Such a cache needs to be distributed in order to be more efficient.

 Given that we don't want to introduce new technologies, we will implement it using Cassandra.

-The cache should be implemented as a key-value table on a dedicated 'cache' keyspace, with a reprication factor of 1, and be queried with a consistency level of ONE.
+The cache should be implemented as a key-value table on a dedicated 'cache' keyspace, with a replication factor of 1, and be queried with a consistency level of ONE.

 We will leverage a configurable TTL as an eviction policy.
 Cache will be populated upon writes and missed read, if the